oaltinay/ascon/README.md

-# Implementation of Aston Cryptography Algorithm for RISCV ISA
+# Implementation of ASCON Cryptography Algorithm for RISCV ISA with GCC Built-ins

 This repository implements Aston Cryptography algortihm for RISCV ISA.
+S-box operations are made with special RISC-V instructions(sbox).

 ## Prerequisites